Guatemalan Institute of Social Security: Maternity Insurance

 Instituted in 1953, the Guatemalan maternity insurance represented 50% of earnings and after 1968; 100% of earnings.
 After the 2005 reforms women would have to have contributed at least three months into their pension fund to receive the maternity benefits.
 To be a recipient of benefits, women have to contribute one percent of your gross earnings for the rest of your life.

 Sickness & Maternity Act (1968)

-In 1968 the GISS pension programs were reformed and combined into one program, including the Maternity Insurance program.
+In 1968 the Institute pension programs were reformed and combined into one program, including the Maternity Insurance program.
 The reforms included a 2% gross income, for life contribution by individual earners and then employers contribute 40% of the 2% gross income premium, and the government pays 20% of the 2% gross income premium.
 The initial program was limited to the department of Guatemala but the coverage was extended to 8 departments in 1979 and to the department of Escuintla in 1989.
 After the 1994 reforms, the coverage of the pensions listed under the program got extended to the entire country.